Wakame: Invasive species

 Native to cold temperate coastal areas of Japan, Korea, China, and Russia, in recent decades it has become established in temperate regions around the world, including New Zealand, the United States, Belgium, France, Great Britain, Spain, Italy, Argentina, Australia and Mexico.
 It was nominated one of the 100 worst invasive species in the world.
 Undaria is commonly initially introduced or recorded on artificial structures, where its r-selected growth strategy facilitates proliferation and spread to natural reef sites.
 Undaria populations make a significant but inconsistent contribution of food and habitat to intertidal and subtidal reefs.
 Undaria invasion can cause changes to native community composition at all trophic levels.
-As well as increasing primary productivity, it can reduce the abundance and diversity of understory algal assemblages, out-compete some native macroalgal species and affect the abundance and composition of associated epibionts and macrofauna: including gastropods, crabs, urchins and fish.
+As well as increasing primary productivity, it can reduce the abundance and diversity of understory algal assemblages, out-compete some native macroalgal species and affect the abundance and composition of associated epibionts and macrofauna, including gastropods, crabs, urchins and fish.
+Its dense congregation and capability to latch onto any hard surface has caused it to become a major cause of damage to aquaculture apparatus, decreasing efficiency of fishing industries by clogging underwater equipment and fouling boat hulls.

+Eradication of wakame within a localized area usually involves getting rid of the algae underwater, often via regular inspection of aquatic environments.
+Removing the algae underwater without disrupting native flora is accomplished by humans diving underwater and manually removing the reproductive parts of the wakame to reduce its spread.
+Proper and regular cleaning of underwater apparatus reduces the potential vectors for wakame spores, reducing the spread of the seaweed.